When was the last time you did a check-up on your group retirement program?

 Just recently, I sat down with a company that not really reviewed its Group Retirement Plan for almost 10 years.
 The plan was set up long ago and has survived through numerous sets of CEOs and Human resource executives.
 This was a significant plan with 250 employees; over $5 million in assets and the company was matching contributions to the tune of $250,000 per year.
 This plan was in desperate need of a review.

 Plan design and review

-One of the things we changed was the implementation of a tiered matching program where longer term employees enjoyed bigger matching benefits.
-Employee would get a 3% match for the first years.
+One of the things we changed was the implementation of a tiered matching program where longer-term employees enjoyed bigger matching benefits.
+An employee would get a 3% match for the first years.
 After three years they would get 4% matching and after five years they would get 5% matching with a lump sum bonus to their RRSPs.
-Based on these changes, the overall effect to the plan was actually neutral.
+Based on these changes, the overall effect on the plan was actually neutral.
 It would not cost the company more money.

 Shopping the market

 The other change that was made to the plan was the investment line up.
-After thorough review it was decided that the choice of investments needed to be changed.
+After a thorough review, it was decided that the choice of investments needed to be changed.
 We added some of the new Target Date funds which didn’t exist when the plan was first set up.
-There were also some long time employees that wanted to have some more choices with sector based funds like gold and technology.
+There were also some long time employees that wanted to have some more choices with sector-based funds like gold and technology.